czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

     - Wireframe vs. filled
     - Planar vs. non-planar
     - Convex vs. concave
+      - Concave: at least one interior angle is >180º
+      - Two problems with concave polygons
+        - Harder to detect points within the polygon's bounds
+        - Harder to find the normal of the polygon
     - Simple vs. non-simple
   - Triangles
     - The most common primitive